aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/powerpoint-charts/chart-entities/chart-series/_index.md

 type: docs
 url: /php-java/chart-series/
 keywords: "Chart series, series color, PowerPoint presentation, Java, Aspose.Slides for PHP via Java"
-description: "Chart series in PowerPoint presentations in Java"
+description: "Chart series in PowerPoint presentations "
 ---

 A series is a row or column of numbers plotted in a chart.